mistymmi/DSBA-CPP-2024-Project/README.md

 # Console Application for Clustering Data
 ## by Yakupova Maryam, Zhidkova Ekaterina, group 233-2
 ## Description:
-The aim of this project is to develop a versatile console application for clustering analysis.
-The application should be designed to be usable both as a standalone program and as a library for integration into other projects.
-Clustering algorithms will primarily be implemented using the k-means algorithm due to its efficiency and ease of use.
+The aim of the project is to show that the data science in C++ is easy and fast and show how it works with simple algorithms and common example of 2d matrix of points. realization of DBSCAN and K-means were used in the project to cluster the points.
 ## Dataset:
 The dataset provided for this project from kaggle is 2D clustering data, containing two-dimensional clustering data and right clusterization.
-You will need to delete column with right classes and make clussterization, after that you can compare with right clussterization.
+You will need to delete column with right classes and make clusterization, after that you can compare with right clusterization.
 Dataset includes the following fields:
 1) x : Float
 2) y : Float
 3) color : integer
-This dataset is ideal for testing and implementing clustering algorithms, as it allows for easy visualization and interpretation of results.
+This dataset is ideal for showing the magic of clusterization algorithms for beginners because of its simplicity and demistartivness
 ## Features to Implement:
 ### 1. Clustering Algorithms:
 • Input: Preprocessed matrix of two-dimensional data points.